 - Repeat this ten times

-You can also see how to perform this exercise in the video below:
+You can also see how to perform this exercise in this video.

 Repeat this exercise several times a day.
 Do this especially when you’ve to bend forward a few times or when the radiation in your leg increases again.
 You want to keep the radiation away as much as possible.